uisikdag/plantseedling/readme.md

 - Average Per Class Performance for each fold is calculated as the mean of Test Set results for all folds

--Std Dev refers to the standard deviation of the Test Accuracy across different folds in the cross-validation process.
+- Std Dev refers to the standard deviation of the Test Accuracy across different folds in the cross-validation process.

 ## Model Performance Comparison